-High Levels of Formaldehyde Found in Lumber Liquidators Laminate FlooringPosted 02 Mar 2015 by Law Office of John M. Phillips
+High Levels of Formaldehyde Found in Lumber Liquidators Laminate FlooringPosted 02 Mar 2015 by John Phillips

 In the most recent episode of 60 Minutes, it was alleged that the United States flooring producer, Lumber Liquidators, has been producing laminate flooring that contains unsafe levels of formaldehyde.
 All of Lumber Liquidators’ laminate flooring that was produced in China failed to meet the formaldehyde emission standards set by the state of California.
 It is estimated that the toxic floors have been installed in hundreds of thousands of homes across the country.

 Formaldehyde, which is a common ingredient in the glue used to create laminate flooring, can cause myeloid leukemia and other cancers when exposed at high levels, as well as respiratory issues and eye, nose and throat irritation at low levels.
 The levels of formaldehyde in Lumber Liquidators Chinese made floors are high enough that they may cause significant adverse health risks, especially in children.
 These floors are not safe.

 California has a formaldehyde emission standard for all products being sold in the state.
 Congress adopted and implemented the standards set by California when it enacted the Formaldehyde Standards Act in 2010.
 In a study discussed by 60 Minutes, every sample from Home Depot and Lowes’, as well as the American produced Lumber Liquidators’ samples, passed the formaldehyde emissions tests.
 However, every single Chinese made Lumber Liquidator sample failed to meet Californias formaldehyde emission standards.